 An experienced VC fund manager I have known for years told me recently that if a person does not know how to seriously twist the truth from time to time, he (she) cannot be an entrepreneur

-Edward G. Wertheim, Associate Professor of Management and Organizational Development, wrote a great article “Negotiations and Resolving Conflicts: An Overview” (which alas no longer appears to be available on the web) where he addressed the question “Is it ethical to ‘lie or bluff’ in negotiations?”
+Edward G. Wertheim, Associate Professor of Management and Organizational Development, wrote a great article “Negotiations and Resolving Conflicts: An Overview” where he addressed the question “Is it ethical to ‘lie or bluff’ in negotiations?”

 In poker and in general negotiations one is not expected to reveal strength or intentions prematurely.
 But discretion in making claims and statements should not be confused with misrepresentation.
 In general, in our culture, our “rules” forbid and should penalize outright lying, false claims, bribing an opponent, stealing secrets, or threatening an opponent.
 While there may be a fine line between legitimate and illegitimate withholding of facts, there is a line and again we are distinguishing between the careful planning of when and how to reveal facts vs. outright lying.